Health & Nutrition

 Weston Price the man traveled the world in the 1920s and 30s looking at which diets seemed to promote the best dental health.
 Not surprisingly, he found that cultures that ate calcium-rich milk products tended to have good teeth.
 His training was in dentistry, not in medicine, nutrition, or science, and his conclusions about dietary issues in general do not have a sound basis.
 His ideas about dentistry are questionable too (Wikipedia, Quackwatch).
 There is no indication that he had an opinion on soy.
 He has no association with the Foundation named after him, which was created 50 years after his death and reportedly strays significantly from his ideas (Wikipedia2).
 Dr. Price was best known for his ideas on holistic dentistry, but the Foundation is focused on other things and doesn't mention dentistry in their mission statement.

-I'm not one for conspiracy theories so I have to acknowledge that it's possible that WAPF is sincere and it's coincidental that their activities provide marketing benefits for the dairy and meat industry.
-But I can't just shrug off these accusations about a connection to Big Dairy and Big Meat because the WAPF agenda serves them so well.
+I'm not one for conspiracy theories, so I think it's possible that WAPF is sincere and it's coincidental that their activities provide marketing benefits for the dairy and meat industry.
+But I can't just shrug off these accusations about a connection to Big Dairy and Big Meat, because the WAPF agenda serves them so well.
 The WAPF mission statement makes it clear that they were founded primarily to promote the consumption of animal products (especially dairy) and this goal is their top priority.
 They want you to drink milk and eat animal fat (especially butter).
-They do NOT want you to eat soy, which happens to be the main competitor for dairy and meat products.
+They do NOT want you to eat soy, which happens to be a major competitor for dairy and meat products.

 There are several groups in the population who are likely to use soy products instead of animal products, like the health-conscious "alternative" community, people concerned about the environment, and people who care about animal welfare.
 These groups are the natural target for a marketing campaign aimed at preventing people from switching from dairy and meat to soy.
 But it wouldn't pay for the marketer to be too blatant about what they were doing; they need to look sincere, not like an obvious advertising ploy.
 That might be the reason that the WAPF mission statement talks about some other objectives that should sound pleasing to these groups.
 But the only foods that WAPF thought were worth mentioning were animal products and soy, and the only specific goals that they mention relate to promoting raw milk, banning soy infant formula, and studying butter and the "X factor" (Vitamin K2 which is found primarily in animal products).
 From the mission statement: